pratikdoke25/Elevator_system/README.md

 - Server: The server is a REST API that handles requests to the elevator system.
 It's built with Spring Boot.
 - Client: The client is a simple web interface that allows users to interact with the elevator system.
 It's built with [Vite](https://vitejs.dev/) and [Chakra UI](https://chakra-ui.com/).
 You can find the client code [here](/ui-vite-app).
+  The infrastructure is tailored for seamless integration with GCP Cloud Run serverless platform.
+On each 'next step' request, client sends current state of the elevators to the server and the server responds with the next state.

 ## Building and Running the Project Locally